harshadf/harsha-fernando/README.md

 # Harsha Fernando - Portfolio

-This repository contains the source code for Harsha Fernando's personal portfolio website.
-The website showcases Harsha's professional journey, skills, and projects.
+This repository contains the source code for my personal portfolio website.
+The website showcases my professional journey, skills, and projects.
 It is built using HTML, CSS, and JavaScript, and is hosted on GitHub Pages.

 ## Table of Contents